 Large Vehicle Safety

-"Safer vehicles" is a key element of a Safe System Approach to eliminating fatal and severe crashes on our streets (Vision Zero).
-The Safe Systems Approach acknowledges that people make mistakes, and that our vehicles and our roadways should be designed so that mistakes are not fatal.
+To achieve this, we are adopting USDOT's Safe System Approach to help us eliminate fatal and severe crashes on our streets.
+The Safe Systems Approach acknowledges that people make mistakes and that our vehicles and our roadways should be designed so that mistakes are not fatal.

 RFI on Direct Vision (Issued July 16, 2024)